Catholic Scouting

 All young people who are interested in participating in a religious program can follow the guidelines below.

-- Complete all requirements in the workbook by the deadline to qualify for the recognition ceremony.
-Emblems for BSA/Venture/Explorers may also require completing a board of review.
+4. Complete all requirements in the workbook by the deadline to qualify for the recognition ceremony.
+Emblems for Scouts BSA may also require completing a board of review.

 Who to contact regarding Scouting in the Diocese of San Jose

-For more information on Catholic Scouting programs for members of Girl Scouts, American Heritage Girls, Camp Fire and other youth serving organizations, please contact Moira Delumpa.
+• For more information on Catholic Scouting programs for members of Girl Scouts and any other youth serving organizations please contact Moira Delumpa

 GOD IS LOVE (Lion Cubs) Students discover an appreciation that God created, cares for, and loves us all.
 (NOTE: GOD IS LOVE Activity Books must be purchased at the NFCYM Online Store.)